mahyahhp/life-in-the-uk-test/README.md

 * Prior to Brexit, adult citizens of other EU states who are resident in the UK could vote in all elections except General Elections.
 As of 2020, EU citizens’ local voting rights have also changed and are now set on individual, per-country basis.
 * Swinging Sixties: decade of the 1960s was a period of significant social change.
 There was growth in British fashion, cinema and popular music.
 Two well-known pop music groups at the time were The Beatles and The Rolling Stones.
 People started to become better off and many bought cars and other consumer goods.
 It was also a time when social laws were liberalised, for example in relation to divorce and to abortion in England, Wales and Scotland.
 * The public can listen to debates in the Palace of Westminster from public galleries in both the House of Commons and the House of Lords.
+* Constitutional institutions in the UK include: the monarchy, the Parliament (the House of Commons and the House of Lords), the Prime Minister, the cabinet, the judiciary (courts), the police, the civil service and the local government.
+The armed forces are not a constitutional institution.

 ## National Anthem ##
 Starts with: